FedericoSaitta/Chess_Engine/README.md

 # Chess
-Inspired from Eddie Sharick and Sebastian Lague, my first longest and proudest project so far.
+Inspired from Eddie Sharick and Sebastian Lague, my longest and proudest project so far.
-The goal is to write a chess engine that is at least around the 1900 elo lichess level.
+The goal was to write a chess engine that is at around the 1900 elo lichess level and after analysing the engine's play (with 0.5 seconds thinking time), it has reached this level, but room for major improvements is still present.

 ## Board Representation:
 -1D Python array with integers representing pieces